ooni/probe-cli/docs/design/dd-006-probeservices.md

 2. `httpclientx` provides algorithms to use such a client;

-3. `probeservices` uses `httpclientx` algorithms and the given client to implement communication with the probe services.
+3. `probeservices` uses `httpclientx` algorithms and the given client to implement communication with the probe services, but all the OONI Probe's code uses the `probeservices` package through the engine API.

 ## Conclusion